What is an Infographic?

 - Daily Infographic - A collection of infographics that updates daily.

 These resources are a great place to start thinking of new ideas for infographics.
 While you definitely shouldn't steal a topic directly, you may find that your company can offer a new angle on an old subject.
-That lets you approach the same tried-and-true topic while offering your own unique take.
+In doing so, you approach the same tried-and-true topic while offering your own unique take.

 It's also possible to achieve success with completely new topics.
-It's a little riskier than addressing a subject that's already seen success, but it makes an infographic the first and only product of its kind, which gives it a lot of potential.
+It's a little riskier than addressing a subject that's already seen success, but it makes an infographic the first and only product of its kind, which gives it a lot of potential for success.

 For more ideas, you can check out Quora and Reddit to uncover interesting topics that people are searching.
 These can make great subjects for infographics since there is demand for the information.
 And topics with human validation tend to work best for infographics.